The Platform (radio station): Editorial standpoint

+Hosts and programming

 The Platforms hosts have included founder and veteran broadcaster Sean Plunket, former Newstalk ZB sports broadcaster Martin Devlin, Leah Panapa and former National Party Member of Parliament (MP) and Otago Regional Council member Michael Laws.
-As of May 2024, Plunket hosts the breakfast slot from 7am to 10am; Laws hosts the 10am to 1pm slot, Devlin hosts the 1pm to 4pm slot and Panapa hosts the afternoon slots from 4pm to 6pm.
+As of May 2024, Plunket hosts the breakfast slot from 7am to 10am; Laws hosts the 10am to 1pm slot and Panapa hosts the afternoon slot 1pm to 4pm.
 In addition, former National Party press secretary Ani O'Brien served as The Platforms digital engagement editor until a workplace dispute with Plunket.
 Its hosts have been described as "semi-cancelled" by Stuff.
 In October 2024, Devlin departed from The Platform.

 Notable guests have included columnist Chris Trotter, blogger Martyn "Bomber" Bradbury, former National Party leader Don Brash, former Dominion Post editor Karl du Fresne, ACT Party leader David Seymour, New Zealand First leader Winston Peters, Labour Party Member of Parliament (MP) and Prime Minister of New Zealand Chris Hipkins, former Labour MP Michael Bassett, Counterspin Media founder and right-wing activist Kelvyn Alp, Voices for Freedom spokesperson Alia Brand, anti-vaccine influencer Chantelle Baker, former All Blacks coach Steve Hansen, and Team New Zealand sailor Grant Dalton.

 According to Plunket, The Platforms content consisted of 12 hours of live talkback radio including Plunket's show Plunket Unchained, hourly news bulletins, regular headlines, and talkback calls.
 Other content has included podcasts that were sourced internally and externally as well as op-ed columns.
 In addition to its website, The Platform is available as a mobile app on both iOS and Android operating systems.
 Since The Platform operates exclusively in the digital media sphere, the national broadcasting regulator Broadcasting Standards Authority (BSA) has no jurisdiction over its activities.